Compute

 In heave-traffic CC attacks, a single zombie server can send far more packets than a common user does.
 In this scenario, a rate limiting rule is the most effective method to fend off this type of CC attacks.

-• Cloud - CNAME access
+• Website access mode: Cloud mode - CNAME access

-• Protected objects: domain names
+• Protected object: domain names

 Process